JohanScheepers/LMIC-node/README.md

 # LMIC-node - Temperature reed switch and relay

+## Node - Adafruit Feather 32U4

 ### Up-Link - DS18B20, magnetic reed switch

-Temperature will be from a DS18B20 - This is for measuring the temperature insde a network cabinet.
+Temperature will be from a DS18B20 - This is for measuring the temperature inside a network cabinet.

 The magnetic reed switch is to monitor access to the network cabinet.

 ### Down-Link - Switching a relay

- A realy is needed to do hard restart on a IP camera.
+ A relay is needed to do hard restart on a IP camera.

-This repository, I have used the platformio.ini and deployed it on a Adfruit Feather 32U4 Lora and it joins the TTN application successfully and up and down links are working.
+This repository, I have used the platformio.ini and deployed it on a Adafruit Feather 32U4 Lora and it joins the TTN application successfully and up and down links are working.

-This repository contains LMIC-node, an example LoRaWAN application for a node for The Things Network.
+This repository contains LMIC-node, kindly written by Leonel Lopes Parente, an example LoRaWAN application for a node for The Things Network.
 Get your node quickly up and running with LMIC-node.

+## Node-Red - Dashboard

+The monitoring and control will be from a Node-Red dashboard.

+Grafana will be iframed in Node-Red for the graphical representation of the temperature and access data.

+The data will be stored in Influxdb.

 # LMIC-node